raspberrypilearning/cd-my-favourite-celebrity/en/step_5.md

 }
 ```

 The first value here `2px` is the width of the border in pixels( the little dots that make up our screens ).
-The second value describes the border style, in our case it's `solid` but you could have `dotted` or `dashed` too.
+The second value describes the border style, in this case it's `solid` but you could have `dotted` or `dashed` too.
 The final one is the border colour.

 --- /task ---